kawasaki-kento/TextSegmentation.jl/README.md

  - TextTiling is a method for finding segment boundaries based on lexical cohesion and similarity between adjacent blocks.
  - window_size is the size of the block and smooth_window_size is set to smooth the depth score.
  - num_topics is the number of topics in the document.
 If this value is specified, segment boundaries are determined by the number of num_topics, starting with the highest depth score.
- - Utls.tokenize is a tokenizer for word segmentation of sentences; other languages can be supported by changing the tokenizer.
+ - Utils.tokenize is a tokenizer for word segmentation of sentences; other languages can be supported by changing the tokenizer.

 ## C99
 ```julia